 The audit of receipts is neither all pervasive or as old as audit of expenditure but has come to stay in some countries.
-Such an audit provides for checking; whether all revenues or other debts due to government have been correctly assessed, realised and credit to government account the designated authorities; whether adequate regulations and procedures have been framed the department/agency concerned to secure an effective check on assessment, collection and proper allocation of cases; whether such regulations and procedures are actually being carried out; whether adequate checks are imposed to ensure the prompt detection and investigation of irregularities, double refunds, fraudulent or forged refund vouchers or other loss of revenue through fraud or wilful omission or negligence to levy or collect taxes or to issue refunds; and review of systems and procedures to see that the internal procedures adequately secure correct and regular accounting of demands collection and refunds and pursuant of dues up to final settlement and to suggest improvement.
+Such an audit provides for checking; whether all revenues or other debts due to government have been correctly assessed, realised and credit to government account by the designated authorities; whether adequate regulations and procedures have been framed by the department/agency concerned to secure an effective check on assessment, collection and proper allocation of cases; whether such regulations and procedures are actually being carried out; whether adequate checks are imposed to ensure the prompt detection and investigation of irregularities, double refunds, fraudulent or forged refund vouchers or other loss of revenue through fraud or wilful omission or negligence to levy or collect taxes or to issue refunds; and review of systems and procedures to see that the internal procedures adequately secure correct and regular accounting of demands collection and refunds and pursuant of dues up to final settlement and to suggest improvement.
 The basic principle of audit of receipts is that it is more important to look at the general than on the particular, though individual cases of assessment, demand, collection, refund, etc. are important within the area of test check.
-A review of the judicial decisions taken tax authorities is done to judge the effectiveness of the assessment procedure.
-The extent and quantum of audit required to be done under each category of audit are determined the C&AG.
+A review of the judicial decisions taken by tax authorities is done to judge the effectiveness of the assessment procedure.
+The extent and quantum of audit required to be done under each category of audit are determined by the C&AG.
 These are neither negotiable nor questioned.
-The prescribed extent and quantum of audit are structured in accordance with the design of test check, random sampling, general review, in-depth study of specified areas, etc. as may be warranted the nature of transactions, its importance in the scheme of activities of a department and the totality of its transactions, the frequency of check and total plan of audit to be executed during a period.
-Institutional mechanism provides for primary check the auditor, test check the supervisor and control and direction the group leader.
+The prescribed extent and quantum of audit are structured in accordance with the design of test check, random sampling, general review, in-depth study of specified areas, etc. as may be warranted by the nature of transactions, its importance in the scheme of activities of a department and the totality of its transactions, the frequency of check and total plan of audit to be executed during a period.
+Institutional mechanism provides for primary check by the auditor, test check by the supervisor and control and direction by the group leader.
 Planning, executing and reporting of work is directed and monitored at middle and top levels of the audit hierarchy.
 There are built-in arrangements within the C&AG to ensure that the work assigned to each employee is carried out as prescribed.
 The audit is conducted both centrally where accounts and original vouchers are kept and locally where the drawing and disbursing functions are performed depending on the organisational and institutional arrangements obtaining.

 (Visited 42 times, 1 visits today)